JamborYao/blog/_posts/2017-04-04-uninstall-bulidin-windows10.md

 2. Type Get-AppxPackage, press Enter.
 3. From the output list, find the Mail App and remember the InstallLocation as blew:
  	![](/images/blog/2017-04-04/install-location.png)
-4. And then type this command:
+4. And then type this command:<br/>
     `Get-AppXPackage | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "C:\Program Files\WindowsApps\microsoft.windowscommunicationsapps_17.4119.42011.0_x64__8wekyb3d8bbwe\AppxManifest.xml"}`
 5. It would run as below:
 	![](/images/blog/2017-04-04/get-apppackage.png)